limkrisha/mfre-r-bootcamp-2021/presentation/working-with-data.md

 ![](working-with-data_files/figure-html/firstplot_fittedline_lm-1.png)<!-- -->

-If we want to change the background, there are multiple themes available in the [package](https://ggplot2-book.org/polishing.html), and of course you can customize your own too.
-Let's say we are hapyp with this layout, we shall overwrite our `p` object again.
+If we want to change the background, there are multiple themes available in the [package](https://ggplot2.tidyverse.org/reference/ggtheme.html), and of course you can customize your own too.
+Let's say we want to use `theme_classic()` theme, we just add it as another layer and overwrite our `p` object again.

 ```r